NREL/WETOStack/docs/best_practices.md

 ```{contents}
 ```

-The information is aggregated from experience within WETO-supprted software development groups as well as external organizations and efforts to define the craft of research software engineering.
+The information is aggregated from experience within WETO-supported software development groups as well as external organizations and efforts to define the craft of research software engineering.
 These best practices aim to make the collaborative development process efficient and effective while improving the model understanding across stakeholders.
 Additionally,